pierrediedhiou/cybersecurity-journey/glossary.md

 - **Token** — A randomly generated value used for authentication or session management.
 Weak randomness in tokens can lead to session hijacking attacks
+- **Threat** — Anything that can exploit a vulnerability and cause harm.
+Can be malicious (attackers, malware) or non-malicious (human error, system failure)
 ## U
 - **UAC** — User Account Control, Windows security feature that controls administrative privileges